Andy-Big/Sparrow_00.01.04.00.02/README.md

 The modification of the Rigol DHO800/DHO900 application improves the usability of the oscilloscope by enhancing the interface and adding new features.

-## Current Changes Compared to Original Version
+## Current Changes Compared to Original Version  [see screenshots](#screenshots)

+- The text of the waveform labels in the oscillogram window is now framed with a black outline, so that they are more visible on the signal form.
+- The measurement result items can now be switched between the standard one, with the channel name, and the colored one, without a name.
+Without channel names, the measurement items become more compact and take up less space.
+Switching is done using the "*Names/Colors*" menu item, which is called by clicking on the measurement result item.
+- The arrow icon for expanding the measurement items has been removed, so that the measurement items have become slightly lower.
+Expanding is done by clicking on the right side of the measurement item.
+- The background of the measurement items has been made slightly darker.
+- The measurement panel has been slightly raised so as not to block the horizontal scale
 - The vertical scale values ​​no longer jump to the left or right side of the main oscillogram window when expanding and collapsing the measurement panel, but always remain on the left.
 - The measurement panel is completely transparent, the list of measurements in it is pressed down, so that with 3-4 measurements they practically do not interfere with viewing the signal.
 - Changed the application splash screen at startup.
 This is done to show when the system finishes loading and the application itself starts.
 - Double-tapping the channel icon at the bottom of the screen toggles that channel's coupling mode between AC and DC.
 - Added probe attenuation factor display to channel icons at the bottom of the screen.
-[See screenshots](#screenshots).
 - Measurement result items on the left panel have been reduced in height to show more measurements simultaneously.
 Additionally, the measurement value font size has been slightly increased for better readability.
-[See screenshots](#screenshots)
 - Expanded measurement result items changed to tabular view: parameter name with its value to the left.
 This reduced the expanded item height, allowing up to three expanded items to be visible simultaneously.
 Values also have slightly increased font size for better readability.
-[See screenshots](#screenshots).
 - Increased touch sensitivity area for measurement result item expand/collapse arrows.
 Now it's much easier to expand and collapse items.
 - Added a full-screen icon to the top left corner of the waveform window.
 The same icon collapses the window back to original size.
-[See screenshots](#screenshots).
 - Enabled current time and date display in the bottom right corner.

 # Installation